nerdbeere/dotfiles/README.md

   * ls.fish - Calling ls with parameter --color=auto
   * manp.fish - Open a man page in Preview
   * mvnpurge.fish - Purge local mvn repository
+  * nvm.fish - The nvm (node version manager) command for fish
   * pubkey.fish - Copies the SSH public key to the clipboard
   * repo.fish - Finds a repository in `~/repos` and jumps to it
   * repodir.fish - Finds a repository in `~/repos` and prints its path